DLQuake/qr-code-generator/README.md

 To learn more about React, check out the React documentation.

-## Additional Features
-* The user can copy the generated QR code image to the clipboard using the "Copy Code" button.
-* The "Copy Code" button has been styled to have some space from the QR code image for better visual separation.

 Thank you for using our QR code generator!

 ## Download